 Microsub enables a client to show posts from feeds across the web and display them in a reader, without having to do any feed parsing itself.
 With Microsub, people can use any suitable reader to follow and read the content.
 Decoupling the idea of displaying posts from actually fetching remote feeds makes it simpler to build a reader, as well as makes your subscription list portable between readers.

 Microsub decouples managing subscriptions and delivering content from the presentation of that content.
-The Microsub server handles the actual subscription to feeds, (likely using WebSub), while providing a consistent API to clients for presentation in a reader interface.
+The Microsub server handles the actual subscription to feeds, (likely using WebSub), while providing a consistent API so that apps can present the contents of the feeds in a reader interface.